wellingtonfzambelli/poc.nasa.portal/README.md

 # poc.nasa.portal
 It's a P.O.C focos on showing some skills and stacks that I use to work with.
-I'm using a king of "hexagonal architecture" idenpendently layers with its responsabilities.
+I'm using the archtecture besed on Clean Archtecture.
 In this project I'm integration with a NASA third-party Api.
 I'm using several stacks such as  mysql, serilog, automapper, mediatR and distribuited cache with Redis.
 I'm also using async process with RabbitMQ

 # Thrid-party Nasa Api: https://api.nasa.gov/